prust/svg-drawing/README.md

 1. The ability to save your work.
 I had envisioned a simple text box so that you could give your drawing (a few shapes) a name.
 It would be saved to local storage via Backbone and Backbone's localStorage plugin.
 You would also need to be able to flip between drawings, perhaps with a Bootstrap drop-down.
 2. The ability to make a line curved.
 For this, I had envisioned a simple UI like being able to click on a line to toggle which way it curved or being able to drag it, but it wouldn't allow a discrete amount of curvedness, but would rather snap to different amounts.
 3. The ability to draw circles and ellipses.
-It's easy enough to do squares, rectangles and triangles, but it's a pain to do circles and ellipses.
+It's easy enough to do squares, rectangles and triangles, but it's impossible to draw circles and ellipses and even with the above ability to create a curved line, it would be a pain.
 4. The ability to select a shape or a point on a shape and drag it around (simple editing).
 5. The ability to change the granularity of the grid snapping or turn it off.